JdPope/React-Glossary/Definitions.md

 Event Pooling is a performance increase that allows for synthetic event objects to be re-used by nullifying all values when the callback is invoked by an event.
 Whenever an event fires, the event's object is sent to a callback and "scrubbed" up for later use.
 This prevents you from accessing the event in an asynchronous way, however if you would like to, you can save it to a variable or call event.persist().

 ### supported events
+Events with built-in React handlers that are triggered by an event in the bubbling phase.
+Here is a list of built-in event handlers: https://reactjs.org/docs/events.html#supported-events

 ### event bubbling vs capturing
+Event bubbling is when an event is first captured and handled by the inside element before before propagated to the outside elements.
+Event capturing (aka trickling) is when the event is first captured by the outermost element and the propagated to the inner most element.
+Trickle down, bubble up.

 ### controlled form
 Unlike uncontrolled forms which can only have static display values passed down from a parent as props, a controlled form sets default values in state and derives its input values from state thus granting us control to render and restrict our inputs in time with the user.